Two fundamental principles of evolution are random mutation and natural

 It's a good system which usually works very well, 2 out of 3 people will go their entire lives never contracting cancer.

-genes, made of DNA, are what provide the instructions for the mechanism by which cells look for and repair DNA.
+There is, however, one fundamental flaw: genes, made of DNA, are what provide the instructions for the mechanism by which cells look for and repair DNA.

 Since genes themselves can mutate, the mechanism which fixes mutations can itself mutate.
 When this happens you get a cell which can't correctly fix mutations.

-Now that it can't properly check itself for mutations, if the cell receives any further mutations which do give it an edge over its siblings, it can't fix them or commit suicide for the greater good.
+receives any further mutations which do give it an edge over its siblings, it

 Eventually, mutations occur which cause this cell to do things it normally wouldn't do.
 It starts replicating faster than it normally would, it starts growing bigger than it normally would, it might start invading areas it wouldn't normally go.